erdogany/erdogany.github.io/README.md

 When do we collect information?
 ==========================

-We collect information from you when you register on our site or enter information on our site.
+We collect information from you when you register on our mobile app.

 How do we use your information?